frntc/Sidekick64/README.md

 But many more things are imaginable, e.g. 80 column cards with HDMI video output, custom accelerators/coprocessors etc.

 Sidekick64 is a result, or cumulation, of the RasPIC64 project, which is the framework enabling a RPi to bidirectionally communicate on the bus of a Commodore 64/128.
-Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+.
+Currently, Sidekick64 is set up to work with a Raspberry Pi 3A+ or 3B+ and has only be tested with PAL-machines (C64 various revisions, C128).

 <img src="Interface/sidekick64_rpi3a.jpg" height="150">  <img src="Interface/sidekick64_mainmenu.jpg" height="150">  <img src="Interface/sidekick64_config.jpg" height="150">  <img src="Interface/sidekick64_browser.jpg" height="150">